pmongeon/CAIS2024/content/talk/12.Granikov/index.md

 ---
-title: "“Learning Together to Think Critically About Health Information: A Participatory Case Study in Progress"
+title: "Learning Together to Think Critically About Health Information: A Participatory Case Study in Progress"
 event: CAIS2024
 event_url: